Stock market today: Wall Street falls as year's big rally loses more momentum

 NEW YORK (AP) — Stocks are falling Wednesday as Wall Street loses more momentum following its torrid run so far this year.

 Prices were mixed in the bond market after Fitch Ratings cut the credit rating of the U.S. government.
-The repeated standoffs in Congress about whether to default on the U.S. debt was one reason for the cut.
+The repeated standoffs in Congress about whether to default on the U.S. debt were among several reasons for Fitch's cut.
 The downgrade strikes at the core of the global financial system because U.S. Treasurys are considered some of the safest possible investments.

 Fitch’s move follows a similar one by Standard & Poor’s in 2011, one that coincided with a European debt crisis to help cause stocks and bonds around the world to swing violently.
 So far, this most recent downgrade has caused less dramatic ripples of fear.

 In the bond market, the yield on the 10-year U.S. Treasury rose to 4.11% from 4.04% late Tuesday.
 It helps set rates for mortgages and other important loans.
-The two-year U.S. Treasury yield was holding steady at 4.91%.
+The two-year U.S. Treasury yield was holding steadier, ticking up to 4.92% from 4.91%.

 While the downgrade highlights how much debt the U.S. government has and the big challenges it faces in how to pay for Social Security, Medicare and other expenses, none of that is news for investors.